 In our two-week Symposium program, each grade embarks on an intellectual journey (or a literal one: every 10th Grader travels internationally at no additional cost).
-Learn more below.
+Learn more about the program for our 9th, 11th, and 12th Graders below.

 I love Packer's focus on both academic excellence and personal development — the purpose of an education is to strengthen students’ integrity as well as nurture their minds.

 Upper School students can choose from over two dozen clubs and affinity groups.

 At Packer, the college application process is a highly individualized experience that puts students at the center of decision-making.